ed-rw/technical_writing/my_model_for_deployments/my_model_for_deployments.md

 developers are writing.
 Hopefully to make the world a better place.
 It may be Python or C or something else, but generally it's going to be saved as files on a machine somewhere.
-Most developers and teams these days will be using some sort of version control system (_e.g._ git) and having a central location that can be used to share that code between machines and, by extension, other people.
+Most developers and teams these days will be using some sort of version control system (_e.g._ git) in a central location that can be used to share that code between machines and, by extension, other people.
 Though I do remember the days when I was just starting to code and just had a set of files saved in a folder that I occasionally backed up to an external